 BIS Community Garden

-The purpose of this project is to create a place where students can grow flowers, fruit and vegetables in order to share within our community (& connect with existing units of inquiry).
-We also provide children with an opportunity to interact with and care for a number of animals such as chickens or rabbits.
+The purpose of this project is to create a place where students can grow flowers, fruit and vegetables in order to share within our community (and connect with existing units of inquiry).
+We also provide children with an opportunity to interact with and care for a number of animals such as chickens and rabbits.